polonski/c9-meteor/README.md

 # c9-meteor
-my attepts at polymer inside meteor on c9.io
+my attepts at polymer inside meteor on c9.io.
+Curiously this workis inside c9.io IDE preview browser, but not any 'real' browser.
+The main thing I'm trying to fire up inside meteor is the ```paper-drawer-panel``` .

 # attempt sequence
 - ``` > meteor create a ```